TGAC/COPO-documentation/help/glossary.rst

    Sample manager
      A sample manager is a person who is responsible for accepting or rejecting samples in a research project.

+     This person can also upload manifest on behalf of sample submitters.

+   Sample submitter
+        A sample submitter is a person who submits or uploads samples to a research project.

+        Sample submitters may also be referred to as manifest providers or manifest submitters.

    :abbr:`SRA (Sequence Read Archive )` accession
      A unique identifier assigned to a sample by the Sequence Read Archive (SRA) database.
 It usually